hugomgris/scop/PROJECT_OVERVIEW.md

 ## Advanced Wireframe Implementation

-A custom wireframe system addresses limitations in OpenGL’s native wireframe mode:
+A custom wireframe system was implemented to overcome the limitations of OpenGL’s native `glPolygonMode`.

-### Limitations of glPolygonMode
+### Limitations of `glPolygonMode`

 - Inconsistent rendering of shared triangle edges
-- Inability to combine with filled rendering
+- Incompatibility with simultaneous filled and wireframe rendering
-- Limited visual control
+- Lack of fine control over visual presentation

-(In other words, with `glPolygonMode` you're most likely going to lose edges/lines when trying to render the wireframe visualization of your parsed model, specially if it's a slightly complex one (i.e., not a cube))
+In practice, `glPolygonMode` often fails to render edge details accurately for complex models, resulting in missing lines and visual artifacts.

 ### Custom Wireframe Solution

-Instead of relaying in the built-in polygon outline methods, the custom wireframe pipeline breaks triangles into explicit line segments for each edge in the mesh:
+Instead of relying on OpenGL’s built-in polygon outline mode, the custom wireframe pipeline explicitly breaks each triangle into individual line segments:

 ```cpp
 for (size_t i = 0; i < triangleIndices.size(); i += 3) {